- Blogs

 Teacher workload has been seen for many years as a key issue that affects both recruitment and retention of teachers as well as effective classroom teaching.
 The good news is that the UK Government found that its teachers’ working hours had fallen since 2016.
 The bad news was that they were still working around 50 hours per week.

 One promising way that technology can help is reducing the amount of marking, by replacing it with ‘comparative judgement’ – in which a teacher simply compares two pieces of work in turn rather than having to mark each one from scratch.
-This case study shows the impact on 14 schools in Oxfordshire
+This case study shows the impact on 14 schools in Oxfordshire.

 7. Handling new inspection frameworks

 The English school inspection framework changed significantly in 2019, and schools are already poring over the first inspection reports produced by Government inspectorate OFSTED.
-Key areas that schools now need to demonstrate are improved support for earlier career teachers and curriculum that is both suitable for the school and effective in how it is delivered.
+Key areas that schools now need to demonstrate are improved support for earlier career teachers and a curriculum that is both suitable for the school and effective in how it is delivered.
 We think video-based reflection is a great way to prepare for OFSTED – we even published a full blog on this topic.

 The School of the Future Guide is aimed at helping school leaders and teachers make informed choices when designing the learning environments of the future using existing and upcoming technologies, as they seek to prepare children for the rest of the 21st century – the result is a more efficient and competitive school.